Facility Rules and Policies

 - We prohibit all types of motorized vehicles on frozen water bodies.

-See the refuge hunting brochure, under the Hunting activity section, for specific season dates that differ for state seasons.
+See the refuge hunting brochure, under the Hunting web page, for specific season dates that differ for state seasons.
 Please note: If an area or refuge unit is not listed or shown within this document, it is closed to hunting.

 - 1) for upland game and furbearers, .22 caliber and smaller rim-fire rifles and handguns are allowed on Jessenland and Blakeley units and